-A deciduous shrub that prospers in a variety of well-drained soils, mock orange should be located in full sun or partial shade.
-Reaching 10 to 12 feet high and wide, this is one of those night-blooming plants that works perfectly as a privacy hedge around your moon garden.
+A deciduous shrub that prospers in various well-drained soils, mock orange should be in full sun or partial shade.
+Reaching 10 to 12 feet high and wide, this night-blooming plant works perfectly as a privacy hedge around your other moon garden plants.

 USDA Hardiness Zones: 4 to 8

-Examples of mock orange varieties: Romantic Knight, Aurea, Minnesota Snowflake
+Examples of mock orange: Romantic Knight, Aurea, Minnesota Snowflake

 Care: Low-maintenance and winter-hardy; water when soil is dry to the touch.
 Fertilize yearly with compost, rather than nitrogen.